David Diller, Library Director

 Maryellen Paull, Program Coordinator

 The GLCL serves residents of Empire, Glen Arbor, and Kasson Township.
 It is a Michigan Class 1 library, with an official district population of 3650.
 This includes many seasonal residents and summer visitors.
 Our operations are funded primarily by a property tax assessment levied in the service district.
-For 2020, this rate is set at 0.2775 mills, which generates 90% of our total operating income.
-This millage will fund operations through 2021.
+For the coming year, this rate is set at 0.30 mills, which generates 90% of our total operating income.
+This millage will fund operations through 2026.

 The library is a member of the Mid Michigan Library League, which provides support for interlibrary loan, technology assistance, professional development, and library advocacy.

 The Glen Lake Community Library (GLCL) was established in 1977 to serve Empire and Glen Arbor Townships.
 Its first home was a small rented building at the corner of Front and Union streets in Empire.
 In 1979, Kasson Township joined the library’s service district.

 1982: Community leaders came up with a plan to purchase the old Empire Fire Hall, secure a rent-free, renewable lease from the Village of Empire, and launched a fundraising campaign to redevelop the 1,500 square foot building, more than doubling the size of the old library.